AWS IoT Things Graph is a service that makes it easy to visually connect different devices and web services to build IoT applications.

 IoT applications are being built today using a variety of devices and web services to automate tasks for a wide range of use cases, such as smart homes, industrial automation, and energy management.
 Because there aren't any widely adopted standards, it's difficult today for developers to get devices from multiple manufacturers to connect to each other as well as with web services.
 This forces developers to write lots of code to wire together all of the devices and web services they need for their IoT application.
 AWS IoT Things Graph provides a visual drag-and-drop interface for connecting and coordinating devices and web services, so you can build IoT applications quickly.
 For example, in a commercial agriculture application, you can define interactions between humidity, temperature, and sprinkler sensors with weather data services in the cloud to automate watering.
 You represent devices and services using pre-built reusable components, called models, that hide low-level details, such as protocols and interfaces, and are easy to integrate to create sophisticated workflows.

-You can get started with AWS IoT Things Graph using these pre-built models for popular device types, such as switches and programmable logic controllers (PLCs), or create your own custom model using a GraphQL-based schema modeling language, and deploy your IoT application to AWS IoT Greengrass-enabled devices such as cameras, cable set-top boxes, or robotic arms in just a few clicks.
+You can get started with AWS IoT Things Graph using these pre-built models for popular device types, such as motion sensors and cameras, or create your own custom model using a GraphQL-based schema modeling language, and deploy your IoT application to AWS IoT Greengrass-enabled devices such as cameras, cable set-top boxes, or robotic arms in just a few clicks.
 IoT Greengrass is software that provides local compute and secure cloud connectivity so devices can respond quickly to local events even without internet connectivity, and runs on a huge range of devices from a Raspberry Pi to a server-level appliance.
 IoT Things Graph applications run on IoT Greengrass-enabled devices.

 AWS IoT Things Graph provides reusable models that represent devices and web services, and bridge differences in low-level details such as communication protocols and proprietary interfaces.
 It’s easy to combine models together to create IoT applications using a visual interface.
 You can use a library of pre-built models for popular devices types such as switches, locks, and Programmable Logic Controllers (PLCs), and reuse them in different application deployments.
 You can also create your own models using a GraphQL-based schema modeling language.